Important news before you travel:

 © 2019 - streamfare.net

 Some left-leaning critics have described Fox News as having a right-leaning perspective in most of it's news stories.
 It is no secret that the left-right struggle of American politics have spilled into the media.
 Cable news stations such as Fox News may have indeed (according to the left) began leaning more and more to the right.
 This political lean may also be true of the competition such as CNN and MSNBC which (according to the right) may be leaning more and more to the left everyday.
+Fox News has recently lost one of it's long time anchors Sheppard Smith who is known for showing his left leaning views on his Fox News show.

 During the election cycle of 2016 Fox News has gained a larger audience due in part to the phenomenon of Donald Trump.
 Trump's popularity on both sides of the political isle has driven many new viewers to Fox News as well as to it's competitors such as CNN and MSNBC.